 The Legal Requirement Test is applied at the time of the project's start date and each reporting period thereafter.
 To satisfy the Legal Requirement Test, project developers must submit a signed Attestation of Voluntary Implementation form13 prior to the commencement of verification activities each time the project is verified.
-If a regulatory agency with authority over a livestock operation passes a rule obligating the installation of a biogas control system, emission reductions can be registered in the Reserve from the project start date until the date that the biogas control system is legally required to be operational.
+If a regulatory agency with authority over a livestock operation passes a rule in addition, the project's Monitoring Plan (Section 6) must include procedures that the project developer will follow to ascertain and demonstrate that the project at all times passes the legal requirement test.
+If an eligible project begins operation and later becomes subject to a regulation, ordinance, or permitting condition obligating the installation of a biogas control system, emission reductions can be registered in the Reserve from the project start date until the date that the biogas control system is legally required to be operational.
+Similarly, if methane emissions generated from the livestock sector are included under an emissions cap (e.g., under a local, provincial, or federal cap-and-trade program), emission reductions may likewise be reported to the Reserve until the date that the emissions cap takes effect.